calonso/IeMcsbtIntegrationProject/labs/backend_cloud_deployment.md

 ### Step 4: Update

-1. Whenever you want to update the code
+1. Whenever you want to update the code repeat
     ```
-    gcloud app update
+    gcloud app deploy
     ```